Yuki23329626/apache-docker/readme.md

 You can change your setting in the docker-compose.yml

+## ssl
+It is default not using the https protocol
+For more setting, you can modify the config file in the ./apache/conf/

 ## build

 build the image of Apache with serveral settings in apache/Dockerfile as a container by docker-compose